 Some Basic Steps and Drawing Exercises Below

 Learning how to draw is a rewarding activity that can be started at any stage of life.
-The Great Masters began their artwork studies at various ages, so don't think you have been left behind and it's too late to begin.
+The Great Masters began their artwork studies at various ages, so don't think you have been left behind and it's too late to begin if you are approaching 89 years of age!.

 Art is an inward expression to translate feeling and emotions into color, texture and shapes.
 For many artists, this freedom of expression has a cathartic quality to spill out what has been bottled up inside them and translate those complicated emotions into a thing of beauty to look at.